Page Type: | Mountain/Rock |

 There are two routes on the western side of the peak.

-The normal route, located on the northernmost of the two snow and glacier slopes of Muztagh Ata.
-It's a straight forward climb without any technical section.
+The normal route is located on the northernmost of the two snow and glacier slopes of Muztagh Ata.
+It's a straightforward climb without any technical section.
 There's an icefall in between 5500 and 6100m.
 There are some crevasses, but in general free of objective danger.

-On the more southern slope on the west side of the peak, you can find the much less used Traditional Route.
-It is slightly longer, but equally easy.
-Some say the crevasse danger is lower, but as it is used by far less climbers, route finding can be a concern.
+On the more southern slope on the peak's west side, you can find the much less used Traditional Route.
+It is slightly longer but equally easy.
+Some say the crevasse danger is lower, but as far fewer climbers use it, route finding can be a concern.
 It passes just under Muztagh Ata's south summit Kalaxong, therefore many use the name "Kalaxong Ridge Route".
 These two routes are never steep, possibly up to 40 degrees.
-Snow shoes or skis are recommended as you usually have to battle deep snow.
+Snowshoes or skis are recommended as you usually have to battle deep snow.

 cho_mik has made a simple Google Earth routes overview of Muztagh Ata.

 Muztagh Ata is located in China’s largest province; Xinjiang, formerly known as Turkestan.
-It’s a desert province bordering to Pakistan, Afghanistan, Tajikistan, Kyrgyzstan and Kazakhstan.
+It’s a desert province bordering to Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, and Kazakhstan.
 The Kashgar Mountaineering Association (KMA) which arranges the permits has its office in Kashgar, an old trade route and oasis town on the old Silk Road.
-If you haven’t made a special deal with the KMA you have to visit Kashgar to get the climbing permit and get in contact with the liaison officer etc. Regardless of which way you choose, it’s quite a long way to the peak.
-Below is the standard ways to reach Kashgar.
+If you haven’t made a special deal with the KMA, you have to visit Kashgar to get the climbing permit and contact the liaison officer, etc. Regardless of your choice, it’s quite a long way to the peak.
+Below are the standard ways to reach Kashgar.

 From Pakistan

 Fly to Islamabad or Lahore.
-If the latter, there are frequent and good mini bus services to Islamabad.
+If the latter, Islamabad has frequent and good minibus services.
 Ask for DaeWoo Bus Station.

-From Islamabad which is the gate way to the north of Pakistan, you can either fly (1h) to Gilgit, the capitol of The Northern Areas in Pakistan, or you can go by bus/minibus (14-30h).
+From Islamabad, the gateway to the north of Pakistan, you can fly (1h) to Gilgit, the capital of The Northern Areas in Pakistan, or you can go by bus/minibus (14-30h).
 There’s now a direct bus all the way from Gilgit to Kashgar/Muztagh Ata.
-A minimum of 14h for the 700km.
+Figure a minimum of 14h for the 700km.
 The road goes over one of the world’s highest border passes; the Khunjerab Pass at 4600m.
 The ticket is about 40$.

 Pros.

-A beautiful route on one of the most scenic roads on planet earth.
+It is a beautiful route on one of the most scenic roads on planet Earth.

 Flights are quite cheap to Pakistan and further transport is as well.